-used as temporary sleeping accommodation for an aggregate of more than 90 nights in any calendar year.
+There is perhaps the potential for this matter to be addressed by an amendment of The Town and Country Planning (Use Classes) (Scotland) Order 1997.
+However, the practical difficulty is in assessing when a change of use has actually occurred and the factors that must be taken into account in reaching such a conclusion.
+We note that legislation for greater London17 indicates a change of use where the property is used as temporary sleeping accommodation for an aggregate of more than 90 nights in any calendar year.
 We understand this restriction arose due to the difficulty in providing a set of criteria that would fit all circumstances.
 Short term letting is a relatively new phenomenon which has taken off ahead of legislative and policy reforms, particularly in city centres, yet forms an important part of the tourist economy.
-For example, on the Airbnb platform, there are around 9,000 listed properties in Edinburgh and the Lothians.
-We consider it necessary that if this amendment is removed, Scottish Government set out in clear terms how they intend to provide advice and guidance to planning authorities, operators, and the wider public as to how short term lets should be approached.
+In the event that the matter is to be dealt with by the planning system, in order to ensure certainty and clarity in the law, it is important that clear guidance is provided to planning authorities, operators, and the wider public as to how short term lets should be approached.